magento/devdocs-mbi/docs/import-api.md

       # this is where we'll push data
 ```

-Next, we want to actually push the data.
-Let's create a new function to sync the new data.
+Next, create a new function to sync the new data.

 **Javascript:**